It's Time to End the Sales Tracking Spreadsheet

 - Only one column is used for the “last action date”, which doesn’t provide complete access to your history of exchanges.

-- It’s impossible to attach documents such as quotes and invoices. +Creating or trying to synchronize reminders with your calendar isn't an option. + There is only one view for information, and it provides no statistics at all.
+- It’s impossible to attach documents such as quotes and invoices. +Creating or trying to synchronize reminders with your calendar isn't an option, and there is only one view for information, as well as zero statistics.

 Excel is Too Simple; CRM Software is Too Complicated

 If the prospect tracking spreadsheet remains indispensable for many companies; it’s mainly because most of the solutions available in the market are too complex and poorly conceived for classic sales activities.
 The next step after Excel is to set up a CRM (Customer Relationship Management).
 Companies, and in particular small businesses, rarely need a tool to manage their customers, however.
 They need a tool to turn their prospects into customers.

 CRM software is complex to set up and requires the user to fill in a ridiculous amount of fields before they can even start working on a prospect: You need to create the company info, main contact, the opportunity and which action needs to be taken.